GMT-ERiSi/score-reader/stats_reader/README.md

 The reference database ensures consistent player and team identification by:

-1. **Canonical Names**: Establishing official names for teams and players
+1. **Canonical Names**: Establishing official names for teams and players.
-2. **Alias Matching**: Handling variations in spelling or formatting
+2. **Alias Matching**: Handling variations in spelling or formatting via exact alias matching.
-3. **Fuzzy Matching**: Finding the closest match when exact matches aren't found
+3. **Interactive Fuzzy Matching**: When an exact match (name or alias) isn't found during processing, it interactively prompts the user with potential fuzzy matches and options to resolve the ambiguity (select match, add alias, create new, skip).
-4. **Team Affiliations**: Tracking which players belong to which teams
+4. **Team Affiliations**: Tracking which players belong to which teams.
-5. **Auto-suggestions**: Recommending team names based on recognized players
+5. **Auto-suggestions**: Recommending team names based on recognized players during processing.

 This system helps maintain consistent statistics even when:
 - Player names have typos or variations